 We work to create an environment that is safe, clean, calm, quiet, and healing to help your baby recover.
-The Parent Host, your nurse, the social worker or other members of your care team will suggest ways we can work together to achieve this.
+Your nurse and other members of your care team will suggest ways we can work together to achieve this.

 For your convenience, we have established this guide to support you and your family during your time in the NICU.